JDAI-CV/DNNLibrary/README.md

 ## Introduction

+Android 8.1 introduces NNAPI.
+From my experient it is very efficient on my Pixel.
+For example, it takes [caffe-android-lib](https://github.com/sh1r0/caffe-android-lib) an average time of 43.42ms to do a convolution with 20 5\*5 filters on 224\*224 image, but it only takes 15.45ms for NNAPI -- about 1/3 of caffe-android-lib.

+What's more, we can believe there is optimization for [depthwise convolution](https://arxiv.org/abs/1704.04861) in NNAPI.
+It takes caffe-android-lib and NNAPI 82.32ms and 16.93ms respectively to do 5 * 5 depthwise conv on 224 \* 224 \* 20 input.

+However, NNAPI is not friendly to normal Android developers.
+It is not designed to be used by normal developers directly.
+So I wrap it into a library.

 With DNNLibrary it's extremely easy to deploy your caffe model on Android 8.1+ phone.
 Here is my code to deploy the ResNet-18 on phone:

 ```